 I am also concerned someone was willing to sell 5 week old rabbits, they are not weaned until 8 weeks and at 5 weeks should still be with mum.
 Being weaned too early leaves their still developing immune system open to infections and parasites and they are more likely to get sick.
 Just the stress of being moved from mum so early can kill them.
 Mucoid enteritis is another killer of baby bunnies but not so contagious as cocci.

-I can answer questions around the welfare of pet rabbits, basic health queries including gut stasis, diet worries, bonding questions and the proper welfare standards around housing rabbits (i.e. no wire floors, no small cages and they should be kept in properly bonded de-sexed pairs in very large enclosures).
+I can answer questions around the welfare of pet rabbits, basic health queries including gut stasis, diet worries and the proper welfare standards around housing rabbits (i.e. no wire floors, no small cages and they should be kept in properly bonded de-sexed pairs in very large enclosures).

 I cannot answer showing questions nor complex breeding issues as I do not agree with either, seeing the other end of the story in the world of rabbit rescue.

-Organizations I belong to the RWAF (Rabbit Welfare Association & Fund) and volunteer for a major rabbit rescue.
+Organizations I belong to the RWAF (Rabbit Welfare Association & Fund) and have volunteered for a rabbit rescue.